anonaba/snipits/supabase/login.md

 // 2.
 Define a union type for the function's return object type SignInResponse =
-  | { success: true; data: any } // You can replace 'any' with your Supabase User/Session type if desired
+  | { success: true; data:  { user: User; session: Session } } // You can replace 'any' with your Supabase User/Session type if desired
   | { success: false; error: string };

 // 3.
 Apply the types to the arrow function